hantash07/learning-notes/Kotlin/01-kotlin-basics-types.md

 ### Data Types
 ##### In Kotlin, everything is an object.
 Each type has it's own member functions and properties.

 #### Type Inference
-Kotlin has the ability to infer or conclude the type of the variable.
-When a varaiable is assigned a value based on that value the type is defined.
+Kotlin has the ability to define the type of a variable.
+When a variable is assigned a value then the type is defined.

 #### Kotlin has the following basic types:
 1. Integers  -  `Byte, Short, Int, Long`